-Under an Adjusted BAU forecast, the City will have emissions at 25% above 2005 levels in 2020.
-In 2035, the reduction will also be 25% above 2005 levels under an Adjusted BAU forecast.
+• Under an Adjusted BAU forecast, the City's emissions will be 11% below 2005 levels in 2020 and 2035.

-The City's Municipal Adjusted BAU emissions in 2020 are estimated to be 748 MT CO2e, which is 25% higher than the 2005 baseline level (Table 16).
-In 2035, emissions are expected to remain constant from 2020 levels (748 MT CO2e).
+The City's Municipal Adjusted BAU emissions in 2020 and 2035 are estimated to be 4,710 MT CO_2e , which is 11% below the 2005 baseline level (Table 16).
 The Adjusted BAU emissions are slightly lower than the BAU emissions due to the Low Carbon Fuel Standard measure described earlier.
 The Low Carbon Fuel Standard would lower the carbon intensity of fuels used in both the City's Vehicle Fleet and Employee Commute sectors.